 Last night I could not sleep and I turned to Maya for comfort.
 I searched online for quotes by Ms. Angelou and spent three hours reading through them.
 Not just reading, but listening.
 I was willed by her words to be quiet and listen.
 I decided that with each quote I read, I would really focus on what she was saying by reaching for understanding, not just racing through from one quote to the next without hearing her.

 I want to share three quotes I read last night that had me thinking this morning.
 Not only thinking, but feeling a need to be quiet.
-Self-reflection is something I need to do more often.
-These quotes have inspired me to be quiet today and focus on listening not speaking.
-I am making a conscious effort to embrace quiet, knowing that I will learn things of great value.
+Self-reflection is something I need to do more of.
+These quotes have inspired me to be quiet and focus on listening not speaking.
+I am making a conscious effort to embrace quiet, knowing I will learn things of great value.
 My words are important, but my silence will bring peace.

 “Never make someone a priority when all you are to them is an option.”
 I used to read this quote and get fired up.
 As women we can take this quote to a whole other level.
 When we apply it to men our voices change and we become angry towards all men and protective of each other.
-If we viewed it from a different perspective would the meaning be altered to have less value?
+If we viewed it from a different perspective would the meaning have less value?
 What if we made someone who had no options a priority?

 If I make this thought about the needs of others not myself, it becomes about grace and kindness.
 Maya Angelou is a lady of grace and her shared words bring me a calmness that allows me to think in a way that does not revolve around only myself.
-Not everything is about me, which I understand, but how I interpret things determines the direction of my life, so my choice to be quiet allows me to live my best life and experience joy.
+Not everything is about me, which I understand, but how I interpret things guides the direction of my life, so my choice to be quiet allows me to live my best life and have joy.

 “When someone shows you who they are, believe them the first time.”
 This is one of my favorite quotes and I reference is almost daily.
 In the quiet of last night I saw it with a fresh perspective.
-Who someone shows me they are, it may only be who they are with me.
+Who someone shows me they are, may only be who they are with me.
 For example, if a man cheats on woman does it mean he will cheat on every woman he is with?
 Once a cheater, always a cheater?
 I do not believe this is true.

 When someone shows you who they are, and that person is not kind or good for you, believe them.
 Who we are to each other is not always who we are to everyone.
 I don’t want to be someone who judges someone on their past.
 There are exceptions of course, but in the simplest of ways, I don’t want to judge someone for past indiscretions when those indiscretions were not committed against me.
-People need to be shown kindness.
+People need kindness.

 I put myself out there everyday.
 I write my truth, share my feelings, express myself, and try to have no fear in terms of love.
-I freely tell those I love that they matter to me.
+I freely tell those I love they matter to me.
 I let them know I love them, and when the love is given back I am happy.
-When my friends, family, and most importantly my son, tells me they love me I am able to experience grace.
+When my friends, family, and most importantly my son, tell me they love me.
+I am able to experience grace.
 Today I am loved, able to love, and God willing I will be able to sleep.

 Maya Angelou is a remarkable woman and if you are not familiar with her teachings, I recommend you take the time to listen to her.
 To really appreciate her wisdom you must be willing to be quiet and listen.
 It has been a hard lesson for me to learn, but today I feel like I did okay.
-I was able to turn off the noise, focus on the quiet, and was rewarded with comfort.
+I was able to turn off noise, focus on quiet, and was rewarded with comfort.
 I am finding my way and blessed with the ability to keep the faith.